 - Natural hazards such as wild animals, mosquitoes, ticks or other parasites, rodent-borne diseases, slide areas, deadfall and harmful flora such as poison ivy or poison oak;

-- Weather-related hazardssuch as heat, cold, wind, snow, flooding, elevation, ice, rain that may make working conditions more difficult or dangerous.
+- Weather-related hazards, such as heat, cold, wind, snow, flooding, ice, or rain that may make working conditions more difficult or dangerous;

 The risks listed above are some, but not all, of the risks associated with the Project.
 Some risks are inherent and others may be created or increased by other factors including, among other things, the negligence of the Releasees, identified in Section 5 below.
 A complete list of inherent and other risks is not possible.
 There are also risks that cannot be anticipated.

-- INSURANCE; MEDICAL EXPENSES: Volunteer understands that HistoriCorps does not assume any responsibility for, or obligation to, provide financial assistance or other assistance to Volunteer, including without limitation medical, health, workers compensation or disability insurance in the event of injury or illness.
+- INSURANCE; MEDICAL EXPENSES: Volunteer understands that HistoriCorps does not assume any responsibility or obligation to provide financial assistance or other assistance to Volunteer, including, without limitation, medical, health, workers compensation or disability insurance in the event of injury or illness.

 - RELEASE AND COVENANT NOT TO SUE: Volunteer hereby fully and forever releases, discharges and covenants not to sue HistoriCorps or any of its directors, officers, members, agents, employees, volunteers, successors and/or assigns, or the landowner of the property on which the Project is located, or any of the landowner’s directors, officers, members, agents, employees, volunteers, successors and/or assigns (collectively, “Releasees”) from and with respect to any and all claims, demands, damages, suits, liabilities and other obligations (including attorneys’ fees and costs), including, without limitation, claims or damages for bodily injury, death, illness, property damage, or any other loss, that are suffered or incurred by Volunteer, whether direct or indirect, known or unknown, fixed or contingent, foreseeable or unforeseeable, and that, in each case, relate to or occur as a result of, or arise in connection with, Volunteer’s participating in the HistoriCorps Project to which this Waiver and Release relates.
 Volunteer hereby waives, releases and discharges any and all such claims, demands, damages, suits, liabilities and other obligations that the undersigned may now have or hereafter acquire in connection with Volunteer’s participation in such HistoriCorps Project, regardless of any negligence of Releasees.